 Under the sick leave benefit plan, which is available only to the City's Firefighters, employees can accumulate unused sick leave and may become entitled to a cash payment when they leave the City's employment.
-The liability for these accumulated days, to the extent that they have vested and could be taken in cash by an employee on termination, amounted to approximately \$6,609 (2019 - \$6,214).
-The accrued benefit liability and the net benefit cost for the fiscal year were determined by an actuarial valuation for December 2018.
+The liability for these accumulated days, to the extent that they have vested and could be taken in cash by an employee on termination, amounted to \$6,776 (2020 - \$6,609).
+The accrued benefit liability and the net benefit cost for the fiscal year were determined by an actuarial valuation for December 2018 and projected to December 2021.